Namoshek/DataTables.NetStandard/README.md

 _Note: When you use dependencies within your mapping profile, you'll have to inject these dependencies into the profile yourself when initializing your `Mapper`.
-Of course you'll need to register or create all of the required dependencies before you can pass them to the profile._
+Of course you'll need to register or create all of the required dependencies before you can pass them to the profile.
+We provide an extension method for the `IServiceCollection` called `services.AddDataTablesTemplateMapper()` which does this for you._

 ### Customizing the Table Rendering